maciejzj/personal-website/projects.md

 # Projects

 My personal projects are available at my GitHub.
-Colaborative works can be found at my GitLab.
+Collaborative works can be found at my GitLab.

 ## EPS system in the CubeSat standard